-Erosive tooth wear is one of the most common oral condition dentists see.
+Erosive tooth wear is the third most common oral condition in Europe.
 Professor David Bartlett from King's College London and Dr Soha Dattani of GSK Consumer Healthcare examine the importance of documenting it as part of a standard dental examination.

-espite being one of the most commonly observed oral condition after caries and periodontal disease, erosive tooth wear is currently not routinely screened or monitored as part of the standard dental examination.
+espite being one of the most commonly observed oral conditions after caries and periodontal disease, erosive tooth wear is currently not routinely screened or monitored as part of the standard dental examination.